Zildj1an/Total_correctness/README.md

 # Total_correctness

-These repository contains demonstrations on how to prove correctness for both sequential and lock-free concurrent objects.
+This repository contains demonstrations on how to prove correctness for both sequential and lock-free concurrent objects.

 ## 1. Sequential Prove